Vertical Horizon

-Vertical Horizon is an American alternative rock band formed in Washington, D.C. in 1991.
+Vertical Horizon are an American alternative rock band formed in Washington, D.C. in 1991.
 Vocalists and guitarists Matt Scannell and Keith Kane started the band when they were students at Georgetown University, later expanding the duo into a full four-piece band.
 Since the mid-2000s the group has undergone multiple line-up changes, with Scannell serving as the only constant member throughout.
 The band has released seven studio albums since 1992 – the most successful of which was their third, Everything You Want, which was certified double Platinum by the RIAA.
 Its title track is the band's signature song, having reached number one on the Billboard Hot 100 in 2000 – the only single of the band's to do so.
 The album also spawned two further two Hot 100 entries, "You're a God" and "Best I Ever Had (Grey Sky Morning)".

 History

 Early years (1991–1998)

 Vertical Horizon was formed in 1991 by Georgetown University undergraduate students Matt Scannell and Keith Kane.
 In 1992 after graduating, the duo relocated to Boston to record and self-release their debut album There and Back Again.
 Scannell and Kane toured as a duo for the next few years, mostly appearing with similar bands such as Jackopierce, and settled back in the Washington, DC area to record their next album, 1995's Running on Ice, produced by John Alagia (Dave Matthews Band, John Mayer), Doug Derryberry, and Scannell.
 Drummer Ed Toth joined the band in 1996.

 The band released a live album, Live Stages, in January 1997.
 In 1998, bassist Sean Hurley was invited to join Vertical Horizon.
 The band's indie albums began to attract record executives from several record labels during the late 1990s.
 The band signed with RCA Records in 1998.
 RCA re-released Vertical Horizon's independent albums, with new packaging and graphics.
 Before the RCA re-release, the band's first three albums had sold 70,000 combined units.